Affinage

 Year Finding Method Journal Conf PMIDs

-2022 A genome-wide CRISPR/Cas9 screen identified F9 (coagulation Factor IX) as a regulator of cellular senescence.
-Downregulation of F9 using sgRNA or shRNA prevents cell cycle arrest and the senescent-like phenotype induced by CDK4/6 inhibitor (Palbociclib) in MCF7 breast cancer cells.
-Conversely, treatment with recombinant FIX protein is sufficient to induce cell cycle arrest and senescence-like state in MCF7 cells.
-Endogenous F9 is upregulated in primary human cells undergoing senescence.
-Genome-wide CRISPR/Cas9 loss-of-function screen; shRNA knockdown; recombinant FIX protein treatment; cell cycle analysis; validation in T47D cells and with Abemaciclib; panel of 22 cancer cell lines Cell death & disease Medium 35184131
+2022 Downregulation of F9 using sgRNA or shRNA in MCF7 breast cancer cells prevents the cell cycle arrest and senescent-like phenotype induced by CDK4/6 inhibitor palbociclib; conversely, treatment with recombinant FIX protein is sufficient to induce cell cycle arrest and a senescence-like state, identifying FIX as a regulator of CDK4/6 inhibitor-induced senescence.
+Genome-wide CRISPR/Cas9 loss-of-function screen; shRNA knockdown; recombinant FIX protein treatment; cell cycle and senescence phenotype assays in MCF7 and T47D cells with palbociclib and abemaciclib Cell death & disease Medium 35184131

 Source papers